-The Committee is responsible for the overall running of the Club on behalf of the members.
-It meets regularly to consider major issues affecting the Club.
-Elections for committee members are held annually.
-All Committee members are volunteers and rely on help and support from the members to keep the Club’s activities going.
-Members with issues they want discussed in the Committee are encouraged to speak to any committee member with their concerns.
-Committee members have designated roles and responsibilities as summarised on this page.
-They cannot run the Club without help and will ask for volunteers from time to time – please help if you can.
+The Board is responsible for the overall running of the Club on behalf of the members.
+It meets regularly to consider issues and arrangements affecting the Club.
+Elections for Board members (Trustees) are held annually.
+All Board members are volunteers and rely on help and support from Club Members to keep the Club’s activities going – please help if you can.
+If Club Members have issues they want the Board to discuss are encouraged to speak to any Trustee with their concerns.
+Board members' designated roles and responsibilities are summarised below.

-This document aims to help members understand the governance of the club and the various processes involved.
-It was written with the SCIO in mind however in practice it also applies to the predecessor association.
+This document aims to help Club Members understand the governance of the club and the various processes involved.

-The following sections and documents are intended to help you understand what is involved in the Governance of the Club and the roles within the Committee and their appointments to non-committee roles.
+The following sections and documents are intended to help you understand what is involved in the Governance of the Club and the roles within the Board and appointments they make to non-board roles.

 The Sailing Secretary is responsible for organising the Club's annual racing programme and other sailing events.
 This involves planning the programme, overseeing race management and delegating tasks as necessary summarised as follows and with more detail in the pdf file.

 - Lead and develop the sailing sub committee.

 - Organise sailing (races) for the club calendar, organise rotas for duty officers of the day (race officer and safety officers), and ensure that above are aware of their duties.

 - Help the Board organise other sailing and rowing activity and events.

 - Organise rowing sessions for the club calendar, ensure coxes available at each session, and are aware of their duties.